top of page

 The Planning Assessment

-The decision to grant planning permission has been taken having regard to the policies and proposals in the Telford & Wrekin Local Plan 2011 - 2031 set out below, and to all relevant material considerations, including National and Supplementary Planning Guidance:
+The planning application was judged having regard to the policies and proposals in the Telford & Wrekin Local Plan 2011 - 2031 set out below, and to all relevant material considerations, including National and Supplementary Planning Guidance:

 The planning application is for the change of use of a nightclub to a place of worship.
 Whilst over time the building has been used for a variety of uses, most recently a nightclub, it was formally a place of worship and therefore reinstating its previous use is considered to be acceptable.
 Policies COM1 and COM2 of the TWLP support developments which see the introduction of community facilities in district centres, which Oakengates is, and where it provides cultural facilities and opportunities.
 The scheme is located in the centre of Oakengates and is therefore considered to be a suitable location for a community facility.
 No adverse impacts would occur as a result of the development and no comments from nearby neighbouring properties or Oakengates Town Council have been received.

-Overall, the scheme is considered to be appropriate for its location and would provide a new community facility in a District Centre.
-No objections have been raised by the Town Council, Council’s consultees or neighbours and the scheme would have no significant detrimental impact upon nearby uses or properties.
-The proposal is therefore considered to be compliant with TWLP policies and the NPPF.
+Overall, the submited application was considered to be appropriate for its location and would provide a new community facility in a District Centre.
+No objections were raised by Oakengates Town Council or neighbours and the scheme would have no significant detrimental impact upon nearby uses or properties.
+The proposal is therefore considered to be compliant with local plan policies and the NPPF.

 The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received, and subsequently determining to grant planning permission in accordance with the presumption in favour of sustainable development as set out in the National Planning Policy Framework.